baikhanova/Variance_Swaps_VIX_Options/src/paper/W2_Theory.md

 ### Relation to This Project

-The joint calibration problem is studied explicitly in W6, where the model is calibrated jointly to SPX implied volatilities and VIX futures.
+The joint calibration problem is studied numerically in W6, where Heston is calibrated jointly to SPX implied volatilities and VIX futures.

-The expected result is that one-factor Heston fails to fit both markets simultaneously.
+The expected result is that one-factor Heston achieves a good fit for one market only at the expense of the other.

+This demonstrates the structural limitation of the model rather than a numerical calibration issue.

+---

 ## References

-- Demeterfi, K., Derman, E., Kamal, M., & Zou, J. (1999). *More Than You Ever Wanted to Know About Volatility Swaps.* Goldman Sachs.
+- Bergomi, L. (2005). *Smile Dynamics 2*.
+Risk Magazine.
 - Carr, P., & Wu, L. (2009).
 Variance Risk Premiums. *Review of Financial Studies*, 22(3).
+- Demeterfi, K., Derman, E., Kamal, M., & Zou, J. (1999). *More Than You Ever Wanted to Know About Volatility Swaps*.
+Goldman Sachs Quantitative Strategies Research Notes.
+- Duffie, D., Pan, J., & Singleton, K. (2000).
+Transform Analysis and Asset Pricing for Affine Jump-Diffusions. *Econometrica*, 68(6), 1343–1376.
+- Fang, F., & Oosterlee, C. W. (2008).
+A Novel Pricing Method for European Options Based on Fourier-Cosine Series Expansions. *SIAM Journal on Scientific Computing*, 31(2), 826–848.
-- Gatheral, J. (2006). *The Volatility Surface.* Wiley Finance.
+- Gatheral, J. (2006). *The Volatility Surface: A Practitioner's Guide*.
+Wiley Finance.
+- Heston, S. (1993).
+A Closed-Form Solution for Options with Stochastic Volatility. *Review of Financial Studies*, 6(2), 327–343.
 - Hirsa, A. (2024). *Computational Methods in Finance*.
 Chapman & Hall/CRC.
 - Shreve, S. (2004). *Stochastic Calculus for Finance II: Continuous-Time Models*.
 Springer.